kunmishra2599/NTUOSS-VuejsWorkshop/README.md

 N.B, if you can't see any posts, make sure your database rules are set to `true` (Covered in Task 0).

+## Credits
+Special thanks to my boi, Shiv Alagar, for testing out the workshop, and NTUOSS for letting me give this talk in the first place.
+Cheers!
+Wubba Lubba Dub Dub!